-Reading Courses are to convene at least once per month during the academic year (i.e., at least 6 meetings).
-Reading Courses are to be assessed by a variety of means: end-of-semester papers and a formal colloquium presentation.
-Each paper is to be of 3000 words, making a total of 6000 words per reading course.
+Reading courses are to convene at least once per month during the academic year (i.e., at least 6 meetings).
+Reading Courses are to be assessed by a variety of means including in-semester papers, end-of-semester papers and possibly a formal colloquium presentation.
+Assessed papers are to total 7,000 words.
 The STL Programme Co-ordinator, in consultation with those offering the suite of reading courses, is to ensure variety and balance in the means of assessment.